 Many patients become very susceptible to heart attacks, strokes and many disabilities, which can significantly affect the length and quality of life of the patients who suffer them.

-In Francisco Kidney & Medical Centre, we not only treat kidney problems, but the main source of it, which is type 2 diabetes mellitus.
-But what is more important is we focus on prevention of diabetes and prevention of its complications rather than on-ly treating complications or acting when there is an obvious problem.
+In Francisco Kidney & Medical Centre, we not only treat kidney problems but the main source of it, which is type 2 diabetes mellitus.
+But what is more important is we focus on the prevention of diabetes and prevention of its complications rather than only treating complications or acting when there is an obvious problem.

 What is the clue to control diabetes better or prevent it?